The oldest public wildflower garden in the United States

 Flowers: The tree is monoecious, that is with separate male and female flowers.
 Male flowers are yellow-green in slender drooping catkins, 3 to 4 inches long, 3 from one stalk from the base of this years twig.
 The tiny flowers have a 3-lobe calyx and several stamens.
 Flower stalks and bracts are without hairs, but the anthers have fine hair.
 Female flowers are about 1/8 inch long, appearing on a short terminal spike at the tips of the same twig.
 They have a 4-ridged ovary and a pair of styles.
 Flowers cross pollinate by wind.

 Seed: Fertile female flowers produce a 1-1/4 to 2-1/4 inch nearly round nut, flattened at the tip, covered by a very thick husk that matures to a dark-brown to blackish color.
 They appear singly or in groups of 2 or 3.
-The husk splits along 4 lines.
+The husk splits along the 4 ridges of the original ovary.
 Fruit matures in the Autumn and drops from the tree the same year.
 The nut inside is lightly flattened, angled, whitish to light brown, sweet and edible.
 Seeds are dispersed by animals.
 Trees must be around 40 years of age to produce a good crop.
 Cold stratification is needed for seed germination.

 Habitat: The root system has a deep taproot and can sprout vigorously from stumps.
 It is generally found on upland slopes with moist well-drained soil.
 It is moderately shade tolerant.
 As it does not spread via the root system, there are no large stands of the tree.